alexandra-florea/alexandra-florea.github.io/_posts/2018-06-02-alexandra-florea-site-launched.md

 (going to figure out how to insert said image)

 LE. _The good news_, here's the image, below; _the ugly news_: it's filling more screens than you have._The bad news_?
-There's no bad news, I just need to learn another thing or two about keeping it together online (I mean the website.)
+There's no bad news, I just need to learn another thing or two about keeping it together online (I mean the website).

 ![Alt text](/img/IMG_1685.jpg)